xreta/Profanity/Readme.md

-The code imports the words from the tweets.txt file which is not uploaded, but if needed will be added in order to showcase the implementation.
+The code imports the words from the tweets.txt file.
-So basically, the main function opens the tweets.txt file and reads it simultaneosly performs the Calculate_profanity function.
+The main() function opens the tweets.txt file and reads it, simultaneosly performing the Calculate_profanity() function.
-Finally, the code gives the profanity degree for the tweet words.
+Finally, the code gives the profanity degree for the tweet words in the tweets.txt.
 Thank you!
 Hope you liked its simplicity and beauty.